-Types of Prime Mortgages
+Types of Mortgages

-The Trust will focus on short term bridge as well as development and construction financing Prime Mortgages to qualified real estate investors and developers.
-Mortgages may be first ranking, or a senior position or a junior position in a first ranking Mortgage.
+The Trust will focus on short term as well as development and construction financing Mortgages to qualified real estate investors and developers.
+Mortgages may be first ranking, a junior position in a first ranking Mortgage, subsequent ranking or a blanket Mortgage.